- 4 comments

 Over the course of the day as the stress builds you may find your hand drifting forwards into that reaching position again.
 For the stubborn offenders amongst you try placing you mobile phone and / or wallet / purse in front of the mouse.
 This will block your movement if you go too far forward.
 It will be very annoying!
 But it will get that posture changed!

 Hopefully this article has been of use.
-If you have any more questions on what is good and bad practice or your have a specific condition that isn’t going away or you’d simply like some short cuts to make holding good posture much easier then give us a call now on and we can talk about how we can help you achieve your goals.
+If you have any more questions on what is good and bad practice or your have a specific condition that isn’t going away or you’d simply like some short cuts to make holding good posture much easier then give us a call on 01273921831 or drop us an email using Info@BrightonSportsTherapy.co.uk and we can talk about how we can help you achieve your goals.
 Or there’s more information on all kinds of injury accessed from our homepage.